2016 Atlantic hurricane season: Seasonal summary

 The 2016 Atlantic hurricane season officially began on June 1, 2016.
 It was an above average season and the most active since 2012, producing a total of 15 named storms, 7 hurricanes, and 4 major hurricanes.
 The first storm, Hurricane Alex, developed on January 12, while the final system, Hurricane Otto, made a crossover to the Eastern Pacific on November 25.
 The higher-than-normal activity was attributed to many factors.
 Most significantly, one of the strongest El Niño events recorded in history rapidly dissipated, transforming to cool-neutral conditions across the Pacific in late summer.
 This led to warmer than normal sea surface temperatures across the Atlantic, though the subtropical regions were slightly cooler than normal; slightly lower than normal sea level pressures; and reduced wind shear, especially in the Caribbean, which had experienced record values of wind shear in the past recent years.
 Moisture levels, however, were anomalously dry, which likely prevented some of the storms from becoming significant hurricanes.
 Steering currents had also been different from past years, which had previously had a trough of low pressure dominating the East Coast of the United States.
 The tropical cyclones of this season caused about $16.1 billion in damage and at least 748 deaths, being the costliest season since 2012, the deadliest since 2008.
 The Atlantic hurricane season officially ended on November 30, 2016.

-The year opened up with an anomalous storm in January: Hurricane Alex, the first such system to develop in January since 1938.
+The year opened up with an anomalous storm in January: Hurricane Alex, the first system of such intensity to develop in January since 1938.
 Activity picked up at the end of May into June, with three consecutive tropical storms: Bonnie, Colin, and Danielle.
-The latter two were the earliest third- and fourth-named storms on record.
+The latter two became the earliest third- and fourth-named storms on record respectively.
 July saw no storm development for the first time in four years, however.
 August saw the formation of five tropical cyclones, including Earl, Fiona, Gaston, Eight, and Hermine.
 A Category 1 hurricane, Earl wrought tremendous damage in Belize and Mexico.
 With 81 lives lost in Mexico during the passage of Earl, it was the deadliest Atlantic hurricane in the country since 2005.
 Gaston became the season's first major hurricane on August 28, attaining peak winds of 120 mph over the central Atlantic.
 On September 1, Hermine struck the Florida Peninsula as a Category 1 hurricane, ending an 11-year drought of hurricane landfalls in the state, which began after Hurricane Wilma in October 2005.